JNOSQL/jnosql-book/en/part4/chapter4_2_1.md

 ## Document Repository

 This repository has the duty to be a bridge between the entity model and Diana to document collection.
-It has two classes `DocumentRepository` and `DocumentRepositoryAsync` to synchronous and asynchronous works.
+It has two classes `DocumentRepository` and `DocumentRepositoryAsync`, one for the synchronous and the other for the asynchronous work.

 #### `DocumentRepository`

-The `DocumentRepository` is the document repository to synchronous tasks.
+The `DocumentRepository` is the document repository for the synchronous tasks.
 It has three components:

 * **DocumentEntityConverter**: That converts an entity to communication API, e.g., The Person to DocumentEntity.